Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_chronological_highlights_and_annotations.md

 ## General Notes
 - **Page 5**: Closing the trade was favorable to both opponents of slavery and a portion of slaveholders mostly  who feared that the continue

+## Definitions, Locations, People
+- **Page 5**: Royal African Company and the Dutch West India Company

 ## Author Thesis and Methodology
 - **Page 5**: There was direct trade among the colonies and be tween the colonies and  but much of the aplanatic trade was triangular slaves from africa sugar from the West Indies and brazil money and manufactures from  People were traded along the bottom of the triangle prints would stick at the top

-## Definitions, Locations, People and Stats
-- **Page 5**: Royal African Company and the Dutch West India Company

 ## General Notes
 - **Page 6**: used importation of slaves would dilute the social power that their own slaves supported